 Resources for creating a more sustainable and equitable academic publishing system.

-The traditional system of academic publishing, in which scholars submit their work to a journal that is supported by library subscriptions, is no longer sustainable.
-During the last few decades of the twentieth century journal publishers merged and raised subscription prices far above inflation rates.
-Many academic library systems are no longer able to afford these prices, and some libraries and scholars are beginning to boycott these publishers altogether.
-Many libraries are increasingly favoring alternative business models that bundle together fees for subscription and publishing.
+The traditional system of academic publishing was born in a print-based world, in which scholars submitted their work to a journal supported by library subscriptions.
+During the last few decades of the twentieth century, journal publishers merged and raised subscription prices far above inflation rates.
+In response, scholars and their institutions are increasingly favoring alternative business models that bundle together fees for subscription and publishing.
 These models often result in Open Access readership.

 - An Introduction to Open Access (2019)